Here’s all you need to know about the third-generation AirPods, from release date and pricing rumours to the latest design and feature leaks.

-In the note, obtained by MacRumors, Kuo claims that "the third-generation AirPods will go to mass production in the 1H21" and suggests that the rumoured upcoming audio product will be Beats-branded, not AirPods.
+In the note, obtained by MacRumors, Kuo claims that "the third-generation AirPods will go to mass production in the 1H21" (the first half of 2021) and suggests that upcoming audio product rumoured to be released in 2020 will be Beats-branded, not AirPods.
 In the same note, Kuo claims that the second-gen AirPods Pro won't be released until much later, possibly even 2022.

 If you can’t wait, we suggest taking a look at our pick of the best true wireless earbuds available right now.

 Generally speaking, new Apple products tend to match the price of their predecessors - currency conversion adjustments aside - so it’s safe to assume that Apple will release the third-gen AirPods with a similar price tag to the AirPods 2 at £159/$159 (or £199/$199 if you opt for the wireless charging case).